 Music Therapy – A Sound Approach

-Parity has a small team of music therapists who hold a recognised postgraduate qualification in music therapy and are registered with the Health Professions Council.
+Parity has a team of music therapists who hold a recognised postgraduate qualification in music therapy and are registered with the Health Professions Council.

-Can offer individual or groupwork.
+Offer individual or groupwork.

-Can be contracted to provide a music therapy service to other organisations such as schools, colleges, day centres, residential services etc.
+Be contracted to provide a music therapy service to other organisations such as schools, colleges, day centres, residential services etc.

-Can provide taster sessions or pilot projects.
+Provide taster sessions or pilot projects.

-Can provide training to help people build their confidence in using music in other settings
+Provide training to help people build their confidence in using music in other settings

 What is Music Therapy?